Swimming Vacation Lake Powell

 Lightweight and light colored clothing for the lake

 We will provide you with drinks, water bottles and swim hats.
-If you prefer to have your own drinking bottle for walks and rafting tour, please bring it with you.
+If you prefer to have your own drinking bottle for walks, please bring it with you.
 It is very important to drink enough water and other fluids throughout the whole trip.

 Your safety is of utmost importance to us.
 In the event of adverse weather conditions at any of our swimming locations, we may need to adapt our itinerary.
 Our team always includes local guides who know the safest and most picturesque places to swim, so rest assured you won’t be missing out!

-Swimming in the lakes and canyons is a unique and safe experience, but you may come across certain life such as fish and insects.
+Swimming in the lakes and canyons is a unique experience, but you may come across certain life such as fish and insects.
+The water in the canyons can be deep and the bottom cannot always be seen.
 If you suffer from Anaphylaxis or any other allergic reactions, it is important to inform us at the time of booking.
 Also, please bring with you any personal medical supply you may need while on the trip.

 Page, Arizona is centrally located to many of the spectacular National Parks, Monuments, Historical sites and Indian ruins in the Grand Circle region.